 Plymouth home prices are not only among the most expensive in Michigan, but Plymouth real estate also consistently ranks among the most expensive in America.

-Plymouth is a decidedly white-collar city, with fully 88.35% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Plymouth is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Plymouth who work in management occupations (14.92%), office and administrative support (12.15%), and sales jobs (11.05%).
+Plymouth is a decidedly white-collar city, with fully 88.06% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Plymouth is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Plymouth who work in management occupations (16.51%), sales jobs (10.20%), and business and financial occupations (8.97%).

 Also of interest is that Plymouth has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Plymouth is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Langs. of India and Spanish.